 Connection with the world

 I would also like to feel a greater sense of belonging – a tricky one to achieve when you work freelance!
 This is something I recently explored with my coach.
 I’ve been pondering a few options from voluntary/part-time work to getting more involved in my local community.
 I haven’t quite figured out how this will look, but I’m excited to see where it could lead.
 Right now, I’m keeping my options open to see what emerges.

 In addition to this, I would like to achieve a deeper connection with the environment.
 The findings of last year’s Intergovernmental Panel on Climate Change report truly saddened me and I’ve been trying to make more informed lifestyle choices ever since.
 Although I buy very little, my plan is to try to only purchase items that need replacing, while being mindful of where they’re produced, how they’re packaged and so on.
 I’m also looking into other ways I can make a positive change and help out.

 A time of change

+It feels good to set a positive intention for the new year.
 I hope that by focusing on my desire for connection, I can let the word gently guide me through the year.
 I can feel this is going to be a time of change and I’m open to new ideas and possibilities.
 I’d love to know if you’ve selected a word to shape your year – please let me know in the comments.

 This text was originally shared with my community as part of my monthly letter.
 If you’d like to join my mailing list, to receive regular inspiration and motivation, with all my latest blog posts and updates about my coaching, then please sign up here.
-I’d love for you to join my creative community!
+I’d love for you to join my online community!